DNA Replication & Bacterial Cell Cycle Control

 Anti-microbial agents target the Orisome

 There is a critical need to develop novel anti-microbial agents to treat drug resistant bacterial infections.
 Our research is focused on an unexploited source of druggable targets: the essential protein-DNA complex (orisome) that triggers chromosome replication in all bacteria.
 We have dissected the DNA-encoded instructions that direct orisome assembly and identified many of the key steps.
-In our effort to find the best drug targets, we are using mutagenesis and in vivo methods to determine which assembly steps are essential.
+In our effort to find the best drug targets, we are using mutagenesis and methods to determine which assembly steps are essential.
 In addition, some assembly instructions remain uncharacterized and these are being investigated further in our labs.

 Comparison of bacteria chromosomal replication origins